 Pi Artworks Istanbul is proud to present, the first solo exhibition A World of Ten Thousand Things by Fatma Bucak for Pi Artworks Istanbul curated by Övül Ö. Durmuþoðlu between the dates 26 September – 10 November 2018.
-The exhibition will feature side-specific installations including videos and a sculptural work.
+The exhibition will feature site-specific installations including videos and a sculptural work.

 A World of Ten Thousand Things is constructed around a base narrative of identity, expropriation, migration and the impossibility of categorical answers to the conflicts humankind faces in the struggle for power and authority.
 There is a Chinese expression 'We live in a world of ten thousand things,' that addresses the myriad visions of the material world that surround us.
 While it suggests the difficulty the human mind has in fathoming the external world, the expression also touches on the idea of grasping the personal fundament that will immediately connect with the collective.
 The violence of personal, collective and ideological borders is a recurrent theme in Fatma Bucak's work.
 In this exhibition, she looks to her research on the border dynamic between Mexico-USA for new installations to abstract the universality of violence and the artistic response in return.